Cormac Devlin: 2009 local elections

-Devlin was re-elected to a second term on Dún Laoghaire–Rathdown County County following the 2009 local elections, taking the fifth seat in the Dún Laoghaire local electoral area with 1,331 first preference votes.
+Devlin was re-elected to a second term on Dún Laoghaire–Rathdown County Council following the 2009 local elections, taking the fifth seat in the Dún Laoghaire local electoral area with 1,331 first preference votes.
 He was the only Fianna Fáil candidate to be elected in the Dún Laoghaire local electoral area.
 The election was marked by some controversy.
 Throughout the campaign it was reported that then Minister Mary Hanafin was attempting to "shaft" Devlin.